 Flea Preventative 5.00

-TOTAL $78.00 - $96.00
+TOTAL $85.00 - $102.00

-& Porch Pals
+Barn Buddies & Porch Pals

-Occasionally, SNIP-Pets has Barn Buddies and Porch Pals available for adoption.
+SNIP-Pets has Barn Buddies and Porch Pals available for adoption.
 These cats receive the same medical attention -- spay/neuter,

 worming, vacccinations -- but because they lack the social skills to be housecats, they are adopted for a donation of only

 Why Not Get a "Free" Cat or Dog?

 Even if you take advantage of one of Animal Protection League’s

 low cost spay/neuter servicess, the amount that you spend on medical expenses will be higher than our rescue group’s

 Feline Leukemia/Feline Aids are fatal, infectious diseases.
 In most cases, free cats and kittens

 have not been tested.
 Heartworm infestations in dogs are fatal, and heartworm treatment is very expensive.
 SNIP-Pets dogs

 and puppies (6 months or older) are tested.
 If positive, they are treated at our expense.
 If negative, they are started on

 heartworm preventative immediately.

 If you do not spay or neuter your free cat or kitten you will be contributing

 to the problem of pet overpopulation in your community.
 Thousands of perfectly adoptable, but unwanted, cats and kittens are

 enthanized in East Texas every year.